matonoli/fujs-pythia-jets/README.md

 ./makeTree 30 50 10000
 ```

-Parameters can be tuned in `makeTree.cc`
+Further parameters can be tuned in `makeTree.cc` .

 ```cpp
   const double jetRadius = 0.4;